 Also, when Jordan tells Bugs and Daffy to get his lucky UNC underwear from his home, Daffy replies "Your house?
 In3D Land?"

 Not to mention the Looney Tunes themselves appearing in 3D CGI shorts since 2010.

 In 1995 there was a basketball game similar to NBA Jam called Looney Tunes B-Ball.
 One year later Space Jam comes out.

-Just Here for Godzilla: Some reviewers insisted that the only reason to watch the movie was the actual basketball game at the end — the rest was junk.
+Just Here for Godzilla: Some reviewers insisted that the only reason to watch the movie was for the Looney Tunes characters and the actual basketball game at the end — the rest was junk.
 Some were only there for Michael Jordan.
 Others were only there for Lola Bunny.